VermeilChan/Hyperion/README.md

 ## Usage
 1. **Installation**:
    - Download the latest stable release from [here](https://github.com/VermeilChan/Hyperion/releases/latest).
-Compatible with Minecraft 1.17+.
    - Place the JAR file in the `plugins` folder on your server.
    - Restart or reload your server.

 2. **In-Game Usage**:
-   - Obtain the Hyperion by using the `/givehyperion` command (requires server OP).
+   - Anyone can give themselves the Hyperion by using the command /givehyperion.
    - Right-click with the Hyperion to trigger the Wither Impact Ability.

+## Compatibility
+- Supports Spigot 1.17 to 1.20.4 (some features may not work).
+- Fully compatible with Spigot 1.20.5+

 ## Permissions
-- There are no specific permissions for using the Hyperion sword and its abilities, but only server OPs can use the `/givehyperion` command to obtain it.
+- There are no permissions.
+All players can get and use the Hyperion.

 ## License
 - This plugin is licensed under the [GNU General Public License v3.0](LICENSE).